What Is a DWI Charge in Washington, DC?

 In an instance where an individual is charged with a DUI and DWI in DC, the state imposes the following penalties based on whether it is a subsequent offense:

-First Offense – First-time offenders face a jail time of up to 180 days and a fine of up to $1000.
+First Offense – If you have convicted of first-time DUI offense, you will face a jail time of up to 180 days and a fine of up to $1000.
 The offender may be required to enroll in an alcohol intervention program.
 Offenders with a Blood Alcohol Content of above 0.20 percent MUST be put behind bars for at least ten days.
-Offenders with a BAC of above 0.25 percent serve 15 days jail time, while those with BAC above 0.30 percent must serve at least 20 days.
+Offenders with a BAC of above 0.25 percent serve 15 days of jail time, while those with BAC above 0.30 percent must serve at least 20 days.
+But there are still some circumstances under which a first time DUI defendant could be facing some mandatory jail.
+To understand things better, you should consult with an attorney.

 Second Offense – Within 15 years from the first conviction, a second conviction is charged with fines between $2500 to $5000.
 This is followed by a mandatory jail time of 10 days.
 The court may include community service depending on the BAC results.